smehlomakulu/blackswan-shadrack-app/README.md

 Flyway
 Docker

-Starting the is via docker-compose, just executing the command "docker-compose up --build"
+Starting the app is via docker-compose, just executing the command "docker-compose up --build"